 It's not uncommon for people to be in police custody for quite a while before receiving their "Miranda" rights.
 As you no doubt know, questioning people in custody, arrested or not, must be preceded by the administration of the suspect's Miranda rights.
 If the police fail to follow this rule, in most situations they cannot introduce the defendant's statements at trial.

-For more information on Miranda rights, see "Miranda Rights: What Happens If Police Don't 'Read Your Rights'."
+(For more information on Miranda rights, see "Miranda Rights: What Happens If Police Don't 'Read Your Rights'."
 For more on the right to silence before the point of arrest, see Invoking Your Right to Remain Silent.)

 But what about commenting on the defendant's silence, pre-Miranda and post-custody?
-For example, imagine a driver involved in a serious car accident, who is told by police not to leave the scene and remains there for a couple of hours.
+For example, imagine a driver involved in a serious car accident, who is taken into police custody.
 Though the police do not question him, they note that he asks no questions about the well-being of the occupants of the other car.
 At the trial for vehicular manslaughter, the prosecutor must prove that the defendant was driving recklessly, and he uses the defendant's silence to support his theory ("He was so reckless that he didn't even care what might have happened to the people in the other car").

 The answer may be different, however, when the routine stop becomes prolonged, and particularly if scrutiny on the suspect increases.
 When a person is told he cannot leave, he could reasonably conclude that he's in police custody—triggering Miranda before any questions should be asked.

 Defendants who can convince the judge that they were in custody and had not received Miranda rights will want to exclude from the prosecution's case in chief any evidence of their silence, as would the hypothetical driver above.
 (Using this silence to impeach a defendant who has testified is another question—see Can a prosecutor use post-arrest, pre-Miranda silence to "impeach" a defendant?)
 Interestingly, the U.S. Supreme Court has not ruled directly on the question, but several federal Circuit Courts of Appeal have faced it, with conflicting results.

 One court that refused to allow such evidence pointed to the incentive a contrary rule would create for the police—to delay questioning in order to create an extended post-custody period, an intervening silence that could be used against the defendant.
 (United States v.
-Moore, (D.C.
+Moore (D.C.
 Cir.
 1997) 104 F.3d 377.)
 Another federal court pointed out that the Miranda rule was designed to safeguard the defendant's Fifth Amendment rights, and that the government should not be allowed to burden that right by implicitly pressuring the defendant to give it up and speak.
 (U.S. v.
 Velarde-Gomez (9th Cir.
 2001) 269 F.3d 1023.)
-An appellate court in California agreed.
-(People v.
-Tom, 2012 DJDAR 3595 (2012).)